TheHebel97/TheHebel97/README.md

-- 👋 Hi, I’m @TheHebel97
+- 👋 Hi, I’m Lukas aka @TheHebel97
+- 🎓 I´m studying Media Computer Science at University of Applied Sciences Osnabrück
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development, Game Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, C++ and Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 TheHebel97/TheHebel97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.